Edwards-R/understanding_docs/intro.md

 ### Numerical sequences
 An alternative to the utilisation of epithets is to utilise numerical identifiers.
 Each 'individual' name is given a numerical identifier, which is then promoted for use instead of the name.
 Such a system is considered highly inferior because

-- it replaces the name that taxonomists and biologists are used to
+- It replaces the name that taxonomists and biologists are used to
-- humans are terrible at remembering random sequences of numbers
+- Humans are terrible at remembering random sequences of numbers
-- it doesn't fix anything, just hides the problem under another layer of obfuscation
+- It doesn't fix anything, just hides the problem under another layer of obfuscation

 Multiple such numerical systems exist.
-The UK has the Biological Record Centre system (now defunct, as it was expected to be) and the UK Species Inventory (which makes several critical missteps).
+The UK has the Biological Record Centre system and the UK Species Inventory.
+None of these see significant numerical use by users.

 ## Introducing Understandings
-Understandings are a means to sidestep the usage of 'sensu' epithets
+Understandings are a means to sidestep the usage of 'sensu' epithets, as well as the need to use numerical representations of a name.
+An Understanding represents a particular interpretation of a name.
+For example, the three interpretations of *Andrena scotica* given above are Understandings.
+These are reprinted below:

+- *Andrena scotica* in the sense of Perkins, 1916
+- *Andrena scotica* in the sense of Else & Edwards, 2018
+- *Andrena scotica* in the sense of Wood et al, 2022

+### Abbreviating Understandings
+Understandings are very long to write out in full.
+Accordingly, an Understanding may be written in short form.
+The 'default' method of doing so is called the 'iso' - pronounced 'eye-so' - method:

+- *Andrena scotica*: iso.
+Perkins: 1916
+- *Andrena scotica*: iso.
+Else & Edwards: 2018
+- *Andrena scotica*: iso.
+Wood et al: 2022

+The iso format satisfies every fulfillable requirement encountered so far.
+Specifically:

+- Be easily distinguished from a reference to a type
+- Not overlap any extant system formatting
+- Be easily readable by a human
+- Be easily comprehensible by a human
+- Be easily parsed by a computer
+- Be *very* close to unique
+- Be self-contained as much as possible

+## What makes an Understanding
+An Understanding represents an interpretation of a type.
+In no way, shape, or form can an Understanding replace a type.
+Accordingly, an Understanding is created when an interpretation of a type changes.
+By far the best way to explain the basics of where and when Understandings are created is [with an example](./Examples/Bombus%20lucorum.md).

+## Relating an Understanding back to types
+In order to know what type, or types, are contained within an Understanding, an Understanding must be *resolved*.
+Resolving an Understanding removes the ability of Understandings to adjust across time, and as such should be performed at point of use rather than point of storage.
+Resolving an Understanding can be done